 - Use a sophisticated client with filtering.
 Clients such as Tweetbot (on Mac and iOS) or Flamingo (on Android) let you do things like muting a particular client by viewing the tweet’s details and clicking or tapping on the client software that sent the tweet: I’ve muted a bunch of clients like Untappd, SumAll, instagram, LinkedIn, nuzzel, and the dozens of client applications that companies use to automatically blast content onto social media.
 This significantly improves my signal-to-noise ratio.
 You can also mute keywords.
 I find it useful to mute political words, for example; I get my political news elsewhere.
-Here’s some of my keyword mute filters in Tweetbot: The first keyword is a regular expression that mutes tweets with too many hashtags; the others mute things I find are usually just noise.
-I muted nytimes years ago after they stopped being able to tell the difference between right and wrong.1 Muting political hot-button stuff like that keeps some of the shouting out of my timeline.
+Here’s some of my keyword mute filters in Tweetbot: The first keyword is a regular expression that mutes tweets with too many hashtags; the others mute things I find are noisy or stressful.
+Muting political hot-button content keeps some of the shouting out of my timeline.

 This sounds like a lot of work, doesn’t it!
 It is, but it’s my responsibility.
 And it works: I no longer lack control over what I read.
 (Or at least I have the illusion of control).
 Put another way: I completely empathize with this tweet from Asya: